Kutztown University Internships

 Create/update your resume and cover letter

 Create or update your resume and write a targeted cover letter for your internship search.
 Be sure to mention your transferable skills.
-Click here for information on creating an effective resume.
+See our sample resume & cover letter below.

 Secure References